 Of the 2,712 lone person households in housing stress, 88 percent were rental households and almost half were rental households with very low incomes.
-Similar splits applied to the other households types.
+The other household types showed similar splits with the greatest proportion of those in housing stress being very low income renters.
 When looking at households with a mortgage who are spending more than 30 percent on housing costs, a greater proportion are moderate income earners.44